pic

 Melanoma services offered in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA

 Melanoma is less often seen than other skin cancers like basal cell carcinoma (BCC), but it’s the most dangerous.
 When left undiagnosed and untreated, melanoma quickly spreads to other organs, making it harder to treat.
 At Cleaver Medical Group Dermatology, the dermatologists diagnose melanoma and provide treatments when it’s in the early stages.
-Call the office in Cumming, Dawsonville, Dahlonega, Johns Creek, Toccoa, or Canton, Georgia, today for expert skin cancer care or schedule an appointment online.
+Call the office in Cumming, Dawsonville, Dahlonega, Johns Creek, Lavonia, Toccoa, or Canton, Georgia, today for expert skin cancer care, or schedule an appointment online.

 Melanoma Q&A